PrivSec-dev/privsec.dev/content/os/Desktop-Linux-Hardening.md

 Consider using [encrypted swap](https://wiki.archlinux.org/title/Dm-crypt/Swap_encryption) or [ZRAM](https://wiki.archlinux.org/title/Swap#zram-generator) instead of unencrypted swap to avoid potential security issues with sensitive data being pushed to [swap space](https://en.wikipedia.org/wiki/Memory_paging).
 While ZRAM can be set up post-installation, if you want to use encrypted swap, you should set it up while partitioning your drive.

-Depending on your distribution, encrypted swap may be sutomatically set up if you choose to encrypt your drive.
+Depending on your distribution, encrypted swap may be automatically set up if you choose to encrypt your drive.
 Fedora [uses ZRAM by default](https://fedoraproject.org/wiki/Changes/SwapOnZRAM), regardless of whether you enable drive encryption or not.

 ## Privacy Tweaks